top of page

 Art of Thieves

-Art of Thieves (AOT) is a recently formed jazz quartet assembled by Wheel Sessions host and drummer, Kevin Korschgen.
-Rounding-out the quartet are three local Greenville musicians ...
+Art of Thieves (AOT) is a jazz quartet originally assembled by Wheel Sessions host and drummer, Kevin Korschgen.
+Built on a concept of shared leadership among its members, each an equal creative voice, the ensemble looks to push musical boundaries ...

 "This program is funded in part by the Metropolitan Arts Council which receives support form the City of Greenville, BMW Manufacturing Company, Michelin North America, Inc., SEW Eurodrive and the South Carolina Arts commission."